-The contributions I make to the ALLG and each of these organisations are many and varied and are done in the hope that through my experience patients diagnosed with a Blood Cancer travel that well worn path, just a little bit easier.
+I find it most satisfyingly using my blood cancer experience in my role as a Consumer Representative to the ALLG.
+The contributions I make to the ALLG are many and varied and are done in the hope that, through my experience, patients diagnosed with a blood cancer travel that well-worn path just a little bit easier.

 As a result of my employment l became familiar with reviewing and understanding clinical papers, trials and studies.
 I have participated in many clinical trials as a patient through my treatment for AML and understand the processes and follow-up required from patients.

 The benefits of participating in Clinical Trials are many and varied.
 Importantly, often participation in trials allows patients access to drugs used in combination or prior to their general availability.
 The drugs and protocols offered to patients during clinical trials come at no cost.